hsnfirdaus/ace-code-editorjs/packages/ace-code-editorjs/README.md

 **Important!** You must configure dynamic module import of ace, or import the language and configuring module url manualy!.

+#### Dynamic Module Import

+Using this method, it will bundle all ace language mode into your production build, but only called when needed.

-For example, if you using newest bundler like webpack 5, rollup, vite:
+If you using newest bundler like webpack 5, rollup, vite:

 ```javascript
 import "ace-builds/esm-resolver";